 Developed countries including Australia have a responsibility to reduce emissions faster than other countries as part of the concept of common but differentiated responsibilities within the Paris Agreement.
-Insurance Council members are encouraged to set interim targets consistent with a 1.5°C net-zero transition pathway, with target date(s) of no later than 2030, a focus on substantial emissions reduction this decade and alignment with best practice methodologies from initiatives such as the Task Force on Climate-related Financial Disclosures (TCFD), when they become available.16 Where possible, targets should be verified by an appropriate institution such as the SBTi.
+Insurance Council members are encouraged to set interim targets consistent with both a 1.5°C and a 2.5°C net-zero transition pathway, in line with the mandatory Australian Sustainability Reporting Standard AASB S2 Climate-related Disclosures (AASB S2).
+Where possible, targets should be verified by an appropriate institution such as the SBTi.
 Some members may choose to set all five-yearly targets upfront, whilst others may set them on a rolling basis.

-- 18 Setting overall climate ambition for insurers - 19 Best practice climate targets for Insurance Council member organisations - How members can develop their own targets in the journey to net-zero - 22 How the Insurance Council will help
+- 18 Setting overall climate ambition for insurers - 19 Best practice climate targets for Insurance Council member organisations - 22 How members can develop their own targets in the journey to net-zero - 22 How the Insurance Council will help